Medicine Wheel/Medicine Mountain National Historic Landmark: Measurements

-Astronomical Alignments
+Astronomical alignments

 The Big Horn Medicine Wheel is one of four or five astronomically complex wheels that are publicly known to exist in the Rocky Mountain region.
 It is of a type termed Subgroup 6, "A prominent central stone cairn surrounded by a stone ring.
 Two or more interior stone lines connect the stone ring to the cairn." by John Brumley.
 Another of this Subgroup type is the Majorville Wheel in Alberta, Canada.
 The Majorville Wheel with a similar complex design matching the Big Horn Medicine Wheel has been dated archaeologically to 3200 BC.
 Smaller, less complex wheels may have astronomical significance, such as solstice alignments and east-west orientations.
 The larger complex wheels are capable of tracking several different cosmic cycles, including the precession of the equinoxes, the Moon's phases, lunar and solar eclipse cycles, and planets' orbital cycles.
 These astronomical wheels mirror the north ecliptic polar region of the sky and are useful as celestial grids to track changes over millennial time periods.

-Astronomer John Eddy investigated the Big Horn Medicine Wheel's structure in 1972 and made a number of important discoveries, publishing his findings in Astronomical Alignment of the Big Horn Medicine Wheel, Science 184 (1974): 1031–43.
+Astronomer John Eddy investigated the Big Horn Medicine Wheel's structure in 1972 and made a number of important discoveries.
+He published his findings in Science in 1974, in an article titled "Astronomical Alignment of the Big Horn Medicine Wheel".
 He found that cairns E and O were aligned in the direction of summer solstice sunrise, using cairn E for a backsight and cairn O as a foresight, and that cairns C and O were aligned in the direction of summer solstice sunset, using C as a backsight and O as a foresight.

 Further, he found that cairn pairs FO, FA, and FB correspond to the rising points of the stars Sirius, Aldebaran, and Rigel, respectively.
 Observing the first yearly heliacal rising of these stars would have been an effective tool for determining the progress of the solar year, as the first heliacal rise of a star occurs on the same date (relative to the solstices) each year.